mrnguyener21/Udemy-Complete-SQL-Bootcamp-2020/section_2_sql_statement_fundamentals.md

 --sql assessment 2 question 6
 --how can you retreive the data of facilities with ID 1 and 5 select * from cd.facilities where facid in(1,5)

+--sql assessment 2 question 7
+--how can you produce a list of members who joined after the start of september 2012? return the memid, surname, firstname and joindate of the members in question select memid, surname, firstname, joindate  from cd.members where joindate > '2012-09-01'